 You can definitely follow the cooking instructions below to make a traditional supreme pizza, but this recipe will help you make a unique supreme pizza that will knock your socks off.
 It is still a meat lovers pizza, and it is so delicious.
 (Though honestly, both ways will make delicious pizzas!)

-This pizza recipe comes from my husband’s friend who used to be a chef at a local restaurant and he has some fantastic recipes.
-Besides this pizza recipe, he has also given me his recipe for Buffalo Chicken Pizza.
-When you bite into that pizza, it tastes just like you are biting into a chicken wing.
-That pizza is also amazing and is a favorite in our house!
+This pizza recipe comes from my husband’s friend, who used to be a chef at a local restaurant, and he has shared some fantastic recipes with us.
+Besides this pizza recipe, he has also shared his Buffalo Chicken Pizza recipe with us.
+When you bite into that pizza, it tastes just like you are biting into a chicken wing!

 - Yellow Mustard

 - Smoked Polish Sausage - I urge you to try the Polish sausage.
 It really complements the mustard and onions.
 If you really don't like it, you can try ham or Canadian bacon instead.

 - Onion - You can use yellow onions (or red onions if you want the onion to be a little sweeter.)